acoppes/acoppes/site/_drafts/participatingacau.markdown

   width: 100
 ---

 The [Uruguay Cinema and Audiovisual Agency](https://www.acau.gub.uy) (ACAU) organized a competitive grant for videogames development as part of the [Uruguay Audiovisual Program](https://www.gub.uy/ministerio-industria-energia-mineria/programa-uruguay-audiovisual) (PUA) and I was invited to be part of the evaluation committee.
 This was my first time doing this kind of job and it sounded pretty interesting so I accepted.
-The committee was composed by Francesca Esquenazi, Camila Gormaz and me.
+The final committee was composed by Francesca Esquenazi, Camila Gormaz and me.

 ACAU is mainly focused on cinema and audiovisual content and normally the grants too.
 This year a videogames development exclusive grant was included and the total per project was around 10k USD.
 There were a total of 6 slots for projects, from where, by the rules, one of them should be filled by a project leaded by a woman, one for a project that is the first game of the company and one for a project that is created outside the capital city.